IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 ## Feature Interpretation

+(List top 3 most significant features with their importances.
+Convert each feature importances to percentage (e.g. 0.64581 becomes 64.58%).)

 (Provide brief explanation by adhering to the guideline interpretation_rules.md.
-Convert feature importance values to percentage (e.g. 0.64581 becomes 64.58%).
 Do not give explanations on individual features)

 ## Historical Trend Overview